Fibromyalgia is a complicated condition that is as hard to diagnose as it is to live with.

 A 2000 study by Offerbacher and Stucki suggests that a multidisciplinary approach, including physical therapy, is the most promising strategy for treatment of fibromyalgia.

-So if you’re suffering with this disorder, there is hope.
+So, if you’re suffering with this disorder, there is hope.

-Book An Appointment With Capitol Physical Therapy
+Book Your Appointment With Capitol Physical Therapy Today

 Come to Capitol Physical Therapy, where our licensed physical therapists have experience and success working with chronic pain.

-Working with a physical therapist will help restore function, relieve your pain and teach you how to manage your symptoms in your day-to-day life.
+Working with a physical therapist will help restore function, relieve your pain and teach you how to manage your symptoms in your day to day life.

-Contact Capitol Physical Therapy today to explore the options available to help you manage your fibromyalgia.
+Book your appointment with Capitol Physical Therapy today to explore the variety of physical therapy services available to help you manage your fibromyalgia.

 1331 H St NW #200,